Back to Top

 Our goals are to:

-1. Prepare advanced social work practitioners with the ethical consciousness, cultural competence, and desire to be lifelong learners who give back to the profession of social work and enhance the global community in which we live;
+1. Prepare advanced social work practitioners with ethical consciousness, cultural competence, and a commitment to lifelong learning that gives back to the profession and enhances the global community.

-2. Provide students with the necessary advanced skills in engagement, assessment, intervention, and evaluation in order to competently serve diverse client populations at all levels of social work practice and across the lifespan utilizing the ecological perspective as a foundation; and
+2. Provide students with advanced skills in engagement, assessment, intervention, and evaluation to competently serve diverse client populations at all levels of practice and across the lifespan, using the ecological perspective as a foundation.

-3. Prepare students to engage in policy practice, to advocate for social and economic justice, to engage in research in its many forms in order to better serve individuals, families, groups, organizations, and communities.
+3. Prepare students to engage in policy practice, advocate for social and economic justice, and engage in research in its many forms to better serve individuals, families, groups, organizations, and communities.

 Discover CSU Pueblo